leytilera/addonscript-spec/docs/schema/api_env_response.md

 This is an array of [File objects](file.md).
 These files will be concidered to be files of the addon, for which the launch environment was build, and MUST be treated equal to the [files in the manifest](manifest.md#files).

+## Optional properties

+### launch

+This is a [Launch Config object](./launch.md) which can be used, to modify the launch configuration of the instance.